The Magic School Bus Rides Again: Season 2 (2018)

-Specials (2020)
+Season 3 (2020–21)

+These four 44-minute special episodes released throughout the early 2020s individually on Netflix (excluding "Goldstealer"), and onto a Canada-exclusive DVD from production company 9 Story in November 2021 (which includes "Goldstealer").
+The final season revives The Magic School Bus Rides Again with the show's transition to 3D CGI animation, resolving the whitewash controversy from the previous art style, and the Bus's new CG models.
+They are dedicated to the author of The Magic School Bus book series, the late Joanna Cole, whose death occurred in 2020.

 Production

-In 2014, the series was first announced by Netflix and Scholastic Media, and was titled The Magic School Bus 360°.
+On June 10, 2014, the series was first announced by Netflix and Scholastic Media, and was titled The Magic School Bus 360°.
 The new iteration of the franchise features a modernized "Ms. Frizzle" (replacing Valerie with her younger sister Fiona) and a high-tech bus that stresses modern inventions such as robotics, wearables and camera technology.
 The hope is to captivate children's imaginations and motivate their interest in the sciences.
 It was produced by 9 Story Media Group.
 Producer Stuart Stone, who voiced Ralphie in the original series, stated that The Magic School Bus 360° will feature some of the original voice actors in different roles.
 The show's voice cast is based in Los Angeles, California, United States and Toronto, Ontario, Canada with Susan Blu as the Los Angeles voice director and Alyson Court as the Toronto voice director.
 In February 2017, Kate McKinnon was cast in the role of Ms. Frizzle (without clarifying it was Fiona, the younger sister of Valerie, now Professor Frizzle, still voiced by Tomlin).
 The series then changed its name to The Magic School Bus Rides Again.
 The series was released on Netflix on September 29, 2017.
 The second season was released on April 13, 2018.

 Lin-Manuel Miranda of Hamilton sings the theme song.
 Phoebe Terese, a character from the original series, is replaced by a new student named Jyoti, as it was revealed that Phoebe transferred back to her old school.
 The episode endings feature question and answer sessions with Professor Frizzle, echoing the segments about viewers calling the producer which accompanied the original series on commercial-free channels.
 Despite clarifying some creative license taken in the episode, these scenes are still set in a universe with magical vehicles.
 Among other changes, the students still wear the same clothes every day but they do not resemble those from the original series.
-Three 45–minute specials were released in 2020: the first special The Magic School Bus Rides Again: Kids in Space was released on August 7, the second named The Magic School Bus Rides Again: The Frizz Connection on October 20 and a third titled The Magic School Bus Rides Again: In the Zone on December 26.
+Three 45–minute specials were released in 2020: the first special The Magic School Bus Rides Again: Kids in Space was released on August 7, the second named The Magic School Bus Rides Again: The Frizz Connection on October 20 a third titled The Magic School Bus Rides Again: In the Zone on December 26, and a fourth titled The Magic School Bus Rides Again: Goldstealer which came out exclusively on DVD.
 The artstyle was changed for the specials as the characters have no outlines and the lighting and shading are more detailed.